The Ultimate Guide to Organizing Your Family Command Center

 Why do I have 3 boxes of bandaids?

 12 opened boxes of batteries?
 Throw them all into one bin.
 It’s easier to grab them that way anyway.
+Or use this to keep them organized.

 Clean